jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial01.rst

+.. highlight:: lua

 .. _tutorial1:

 Tutorial 1: Create a simple XLSX file
 =====================================

-.. highlight:: lua

-Let's start by creating a simple spreadsheet using Lua and the xlsxwriter module.
+Let's start by creating a simple spreadsheet using Lua and the xlsxwriter.lua module.

 Say that we have some data on monthly outgoings that we want to convert into an